This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 And as we’ve already discovered, you really have to learn to explore on their time.
 Heading out on an eight-mile hike this afternoon?
 Better plan for two miles instead.

 Our slo-madic plan is to spend a few months in each place and explore during our off time.
-In each city, we’re renting long-term Airbnbs in an area of town in which we could see ourselves living.
+In each city, we’re renting long-term Airbnbs and VRBOs in an area of town in which we could see ourselves living.

 Our first stop is Bend, Oregon.